 - In addition, the course will be augmented with topics in mathematics, chemistry, physics, biology, engineering, and problem solving.
 The course is broken into four key elements: cognition, motivation, behavior, and context.

-This course has components in written communication (lab memo, lab report, project notebook), oral communication (oral presentations, multimedia, posters, slides, videos), and effective communication strategies (organization, grammar, punctuation, and writing styles).
-Resources of the OSU libraries are reviewed, and students are taught how to write lab reports.
-This course is coordinated with the other bridge courses, and written homework assignments from these other courses are evaluated.
+This course is instructed by faculty from the College of Engineering.
+The purpose of this course is to prepare students for the writing and communicating as a STEM Major.
+Topics covered in the course include written communication (lab memo, lab report, project notebook), oral communication (oral presentations, multimedia, posters, slides, videos), and effective communication strategies (organization, grammar, punctuation, and writing styles).
+Resources of the OSU libraries are reviewed.
+This course is coordinated with the other Bridge Program courses, and written homework assignments from these other courses are evaluated.

 Scholar Mentor-Led Activities

 Three Scholar Mentors are selected from applicants of LSAMP Scholars who are juniors or seniors.
 These Scholar Mentors are put through a training program that includes modules on

 - Creative Programming